How long does it take to get a CDL?

 What is CSA and how does it affect me?

-- Tracks: Safety violations, inspections, crashes, insurance claims
+- What It Tracks: Safety violations, inspections, crashes, insurance claims

 - Scoring: 0-100 (lower is better).
 Above 80 = safety concern

-- Affects: Job opportunities, insurance rates, carrier scrutiny, liability
+- Impact: Job opportunities, insurance rates, carrier scrutiny, liability

-- Impact on Career: Many companies won't hire drivers with high CSA scores
+- Career Effect: Many companies won't hire drivers with high CSA scores

-- Public Data: Your CSA score is publicly searchable by carriers and insurers
+- Transparency: Your CSA score is publicly searchable by carriers and insurers

 What is DOT medical certification and how long is it valid?

-- Validity: Usually 24 months (2 years), can be as short as 3 months with certain conditions
+- Validity: Usually 24 months (2 years), can be 3-12 months with certain conditions

 - Issued by: DOT-certified medical examiners only